The Porter County Master Gardeners Association (PCMGA) is committed to giving back to

 The Purdue University Cooperative Extension Service is an Affirmative Action, equal access/equal opportunity institution.

-From 2005 - 2013 the PCMGA made gifts of approximately $30,000 to Porter County
+Since 2005 the PCMGA has made gifts of approximately $30,000 to organizations in

 |Porter County Master Gardeners Association